-- Thieves are more likely to steal a product that they can easily hide in a pocket.
-A clamshell package is usually bigger than the actual product so it is harder to conceal.
+- Thieves are likelier to steal a product that they can easily hide in a pocket.
+A clamshell package is usually bigger than the actual product, so it is harder to conceal.

-- Methods of sealing, like RF (radio frequency) sealing, require the package to be opened with a knife or scissors.
+- Sealing methods, like RF (radio frequency) sealing, require the package to be opened with a knife or scissors.
 Meaning a thief cannot easily open the package in the store and slip the smaller item into their pocket.

 - Security devices can be added to the inside of the packaging.

 Another major benefit to packaging a product in clamshell packaging is to protect it from damage.
-Because most clamshells are made to mold to the shape of the product, it is less likely to be damaged in shipping or if dropped in the store.
-This protects both the manufacturer and retailer from having to damage out items from their inventory.
+Because most clamshells are made to mold to the product’s shape, it is less likely to be damaged in shipping or if dropped in the store.
+This protects both the manufacturer and retailer from damaging items from their inventory.

 How Do Clamshells Benefit The Consumer?

 It may seem like clamshell packaging is only beneficial to protecting the bottom line of the retailer or manufacturer.
 But it actually benefits the consumer too.
-If stores experience less shrinkage, they are able to keep costs low.
+If stores experience less shrinkage, they can keep costs low.
 But if thefts go up on a specific item, then the retail cost may go up accordingly.